How are you doing? I hope you are at your best in this tough time.

 The research is endlessly going on.
 As the new variants are coming, the vaccines will be modified too.
-We can say that- But even so, the virus will mutate too which will create an endless cycle.
+We can say that- But will the virus will mutate too and creating an endless cycle.

-That is true indeed, but keep in mind, sometimes ago, Polio and Tetanus were fatal too.
-And yet they are not talked about now, thanks to the very vaccines.
+That is true indeed, but keep in mind, sometimes ago, Polio and Tetanus were fatal too yet they are not talked about now thanks to the very vaccines.

 I hope my attempt to answer your curiosity is successful.
 There will be many articles on covid and other related topics.
 Be sure to read them too.

 Don’t forget to give me feedback and ask any question in the comment box.